-Anna Maria Island is located on the western side of Florida’s Central Gulf Coast.
-It is divided into three cities: The city of Anna Maria Island in the North, Holmes Beach in the middle, and Bradenton Beach in the South.
-Anna Maria Island is surrounded by the Intracoastal Waterway, Tampa Bay, and the Gulf of Mexico.
+Divided into three cities, Anna Maria Island is located on the western side of Florida’s Central Gulf Coast and is surrounded by the Intracoastal Waterway, Tampa Bay, and the Gulf of Mexico.
+You can also visit Anna Maria Island from Orlando, as it is an easy 2.5-hour drive.

 - 23 Top Things To Do On Anna Maria Island